netifi/netifi-js-client/packages/client/README.md

   responder // TODO: describe
 };

-const proteusClient = Proteus.create(config);
+const netifiClient = Netifi.create(config);
 ```

-For more information on how to set up the client, go to [docs.netifi.com](https://docs.netifi.com) and click the menu link "Proteus JS Client".
+For more information on how to set up the client, go to [docs.netifi.com](https://docs.netifi.com) and click the menu link "Netifi JS Client".